Yusra230/WorkTrace/README.md

 ## The Five Competency Dimensions

-- **Problem Framing** — how the learner investigates the problem and selects relevant evidence.
+- **Problem Framing**: how the learner investigates the problem and selects relevant evidence.
-- **AI Verification** — how the learner accepts or rejects an AI suggestion and verifies that decision.
+- **AI Verification**: how the learner accepts or rejects an AI suggestion and verifies that decision.
-- **Independent Judgment** — how the learner explains their own decision after the investigation.
+- **Independent Judgment**: how the learner explains their own decision after the investigation.
-- **Technical Execution** — how the learner proposes a final solution.
+- **Technical Execution**: how the learner proposes a final solution.
-- **Communication** — how clearly the learner communicates the solution and independent explanation.
+- **Communication**: how clearly the learner communicates the solution and independent explanation.

 ## The Competency Receipt